-In addition to our core dog services, we recently started running puppy training classes.
+In addition to our core dog services, we offer puppy socialization classes.
+Contact the practice for further information.

-> Help in caring for your dog
+Help in caring for your dog

-> Owning a dog is a life-long commitment as many dogs now live beyond their 10th birthday.
-It is therefore important that you seriously consider before you buy a puppy whether you have the time and financial stability in place to care for a dog for hopefully a decade or more.
+Owning a dog is a life-long commitment.
+Many dogs now live beyond their 10th birthday so it is important that you seriously consider, before you buy a puppy, whether you have the time and financial stability in place to care for a dog.
 The commitment from you will hopefully turn your new pet into a relaxed, loving member of the family.
 The first thing to consider is whether to adopt a dog or get a puppy from a breeder.

-> There are an increasing number of dogs in rescue centres all waiting for a new home.
+There are an increasing number of dogs in rescue centres all waiting for a new home.
 These are often older dogs and often already have a basic grasp of training.
 You also have the benefit of being able to see what characteristics the dog will have as an adult and whether this behaviour is suited to your household.
 Getting a puppy from a breeder comes with all the delights (and hardships) of owning a very young, often very dependent young puppy.
 This requires a dedicated owner, as housetraining will have to be taught and the puppy cannot be expected to be left alone for long periods of time.

 If you were to choose a puppy from a litter, there are a few things to bear in mind.
 Pedigrees are more predisposed to health conditions than mongrels and certain breeds are renowned for suffering from different diseases.
 Talk to your vet if you want advice on this.
 Once you have decided which breed you would like, it is next important to decide which puppy.
 It is a sign of a good breeder if they are happy to show you both parents when you come to view the litter.